m0sk1t/react_email_editor/README.md

 ## Summary

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/m0sk1t)
 This project is experimental!
-My attempt to create visual email template editor using React+Redux+etc... tools stack.
+It's my attempt to create visual email template editor using React+Redux+etc... tools stack.

 Inspired by [Mosaico](https://mosaico.io)

 ## Before start

-You must have basic knowledge of NodeJS, React, Redux for understanding how to use and extend this project.
+You should have basic knowledge of NodeJS, React, Redux.
+It helps you understanding how to use and extend this project.

 ## Installation